zeromq/malamute/bindings/python/README.md

 To use the binding in your python code:

     from malamute import *

     client = MlmClient()
     # etc....

+Or, there is a pythonic wrapper class:

+    from malamute import MalamuteClient

+    client = MalamuteClient()

 To run your code: